HyperiumClient/Hyperium/README.md

 ## Developer Resources ##

 ### Building the Project with IntelliJ ###
 If you don't know how, then you shouldn't try.
-Join our beta in [Discord](https://discord.gg/Sk1er), or wait for releases!
+Join our beta in [Discord](https://discord.gg/Sk1er), or [download the latest release](https://hyperium.cc/downloads)!

 ### Addon Development ###
 To make an addon, clone the [Addon Workspace](https://github.com/HyperiumClient/Addon-Workspace) and get coding!